neckaros/secure_application/README.md

 ## iOS
 Contrary to Android we create a native frosted view over your app content so that content is not visible in the app switcher.
 When the user gets back to the app we wait for ~500ms to remove this view to allow time for the app to woke and flutter gate to draw

+# Widgets

+## SecureApplication

+this widget is **requiredg** and need to be a parent of any Gate it provides to its descendant a SecureWindowProvider that allow you to secure or open the application